Infant Safe Haven Laws - Indiana

 Citation: Ann.
 Code § 31-34-2.5-1(d), (f)

-A facility that meets the requirements set forth in this section or a fire department, including a volunteer fire department, and an emergency medical services station that meets the requirements set forth in this section is immune from civil liability for an act or omission relating to the operation of the newborn safety device unless the act or omission constitutes gross negligence or willful or wanton misconduct.
+A facility, fire department, or emergency medical services station or an employee of a facility, fire department, or emergency medical services station that meets the requirements set forth in this section or a volunteer fire department or a member of a volunteer fire department that meets the requirements set forth in this section are immune from civil liability for an act or omission relating to the operation of the newborn safety device unless the act or omission constitutes gross negligence or willful or wanton misconduct.

 Protection for Relinquishing Parent